DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/downloads/federal-production.md

 * Lake County, CA; Sonoma County, CA; and Beaver County, UT report geothermal energy generation in _thousand pounds_
 * Inyo County, CA reports sulfur from geothermal resources as _sulfur_ (no unit)

-### A note about “Mixed Exploratory” versus “Federal” categories of production
+<h3 alt="Mixed exploratory and federal categories">A note about “Mixed Exploratory” versus “Federal” categories of production</h3>

 To build our data visualizations, we've aggregated production from two types of jurisdictions: “federal” and “mixed exploratory.”